Quantcast

 Edge Support

-Edge support protects a mattress from sagging, or a sleeper from falling off the bed.
+Edge support protects a mattress from sagging or a sleeper from falling off the bed.
 Even though most latex mattresses don't have a structured edge support system, they still have adequate support around their edges.
-You may also find latex mattresses that have steel coils, to enhance their core and edge support.
+Some latex mattresses also include steel coils to enhance core and edge support.

 Breathability

 If you're a hot sleeper looking for a cool sleep, latex mattresses are a great option.
-They're self-ventilating, and don't trap body heat as foam mattresses do.
-Instead, their open cell structure allows heat to escape, and air to flow freely, creating the cooling effect.
+They're self-ventilating and don't trap body heat as foam mattresses do.
+Their open cell structure allows heat to escape and air to flow freely, creating a cooling effect.

 Firmness

-Just like conventional mattresses, latex mattresses have firmness levels ranging from soft to firm.
-However, there is a general notable difference between organic and synthetic latex mattresses caused by the processing method, and the materials used.
+Latex mattresses have firmness levels ranging from soft to firm.
+Natural and synthetic latex can differ in feel because of processing methods and materials used.

 Dunlop Latex

-In the Dunlop latex processing method, a mold is filled with whipped liquid latex, and processed with heat and Zinc Oxide in a vulcanizing oven.
-Once ready, the latex is washed to slow the aging process, and left to dry and solidify in the open air.
+In the Dunlop latex processing method, a mold is filled with whipped liquid latex and processed with heat and Zinc Oxide.
+The latex is then washed, dried, and solidified.
+This process makes the latex feel firm yet bouncy.

 Talalay Latex